Ways to Find Your Voice to Write Your Story

 “How do I find my voice?”

 This is the single biggest question that I get asked time and time again.
-People want to know the secret behind refining their words.
+People want to know the secret behind refining their words, whether they're writing a book or just connecting with others.
 People want to find the thread that brings it all together.
 People want to tell their stories.
 And they want to do it well.
 For each and every one of these questions that I get, there is good news and there is bad news.

 The good news is that there is an answer.
 The bad news is that it’s not a pretty one.

 The good news is that the answer is pretty simple.
 The bad news is that the answer is pretty hard.

 The good news is that it’s entirely up to you.
 The bad news is that it’s entirely up to you . . .